install.packages("tidyverse")

 Let’s save this example RMarkdown document that RStudio has made for us.
 You do that exactly how you might expect.

 The file should have appeared in your Output pane, with the extension .Rmd.
+You might have to click the refresh button.

 Let’s move onto working with some data!